halbmy/pyGIMLi-workshop/README.md

-# pyGIMLi-workshop

-In this repository we collect jupyter notebooks, so far mainly for a DC/IP focused workshop at Lund university.
+# pyGIMLi-workshop: DC/IP modelling and inversion with pyGIMLi/pyBERT

+Lund University, June 07, 2023

+In this repository we collect jupyter notebooks for the workshop, but also for further reading.
+We will mainly create notebooks from scratch, but these will help to view the entire process.

 Further reading: